tung/ruggrogue/book/map-generation.md

 If the player hasn't descended deep enough into the dungeon, a downstairs tile is placed in the center of the last room in the room list.
 If they have, the coordinates of that same tile is passed back to the calling code so that the victory item can be placed there instead.

-With the map tiles drawn out and the room list prepared, the map is ready to be populated with things like monsters and items; this is the topic of the next chapter.
+With the map tiles drawn out and the room list prepared, the map is ready to be populated with things like monsters and items.